-SB 60 (Glazer- D) Residential short-term rental ordinances: health or safety infractions: maximum fines. • Would allow counties to impose increased fines for violations of a short-term rental ordinance if they pose a threat to public health and safety.
-Watch Assembly Desk SB 274 (Wieckowski-D) Local government meetings: agenda and documents.
+SB 274 (Wieckowski-D) Local government meetings: agenda and documents.
 Would require a local agency with an internet website to email a copy of the agenda upon request.
-Watch Senate Appropriations SB 398 (Skinner-D) Cannabis licenses: cannabis licensing agreements: labor peace agreement license requirement: medical marijuana identification cards. • Would authorize a local jurisdiction to enter into a cannabis licensing agreement with the bureau to require the bureau to administer local commercial cannabis licensing, permitting, or other regulatory activities on behalf of the local jurisdiction, among other things.
-Watch Senate Governance and Finance SB 576 (Archuleta-D) Gambling: local moratorium. • Would extend the gambling moratorium related to the expansion of gaming and the issuance of new gambling licenses; would authorize a county to increase the number of gambling tables that may be operated in a gambling establishment.
-Watch Senate Appropriations
+Watch Assembly Local Government SB 398 (Skinner-D) Cannabis licenses: cannabis licensing agreements: labor peace agreement license requirement: medical marijuana identification cards.
+Would establish a process for the Bureau of Cannabis Control to administer commercial cannabis licensing, permitting, or other regulatory activities on behalf of a local jurisdiction.
+Watch 2-year bill SB 576 (Archuleta-D) Gambling: local moratorium.
+Would extend the gambling moratorium related to the expansion of gaming and the issuance of new gambling licenses; would authorize a county to increase the number of gambling tables that may be operated in a gambling establishment.
+Watch Assembly Governmental Organization